chimaera-node/cli/README.md

 ## Configuration
 Environment
 ```
-# :-delimited list of paths for slm operation
+# :-delimited list of paths for chimaera operation
-# slm will recursively search these paths for modules
+# chimaera will recursively search these paths for modules
 export CHIMAERA_PATH=/path/to/workspace1:/path/to/workspace2:/path/to/single/module
 ```